ghariosk/DevOps/README.md

+* Clone the directory using git:

+git clone git@github.com:ghariosk/DevOps.git

-* git clone :
+* Enter the directory :

-git@github.com:ghariosk/DevOps.git
+cd DevOps

-* run in the terminal :
+* Run in the terminal :

 vagrant up

-* then run :
+* Then run :

 vagrant ssh